-When will the finalists be notified that they have been selected to pitch at Demo Day?
+When will the finalists be notified that they have been selected to pitch at the main event?

-The six competition finalists will be notified before the end of the Fall semester.
+The competition finalists will be notified on February 25.

 Who will make the final decision on who is selected as a finalist?

-Student evaluators will score each entry with input from venture industry experts and professionals.
-These scores will be aggregated and compared in order to identify the six finalists.
+CWRU student evaluators will score each entry with input from venture industry experts, professionals and the Veale Institute team.
+These scores will be aggregated and compared in order to identify the finalists in each track.

 How will these evaluators score the pitch deck submissions?

-What happens if I am not a finalist?
+What happens if I am not selected as a finalist?

 Will teams that are not selected be given any feedback?